penuts7644/HadoopPhredCalculator/README.md

 The command consists out of:

-* Main Hadoop yarn command, path to the jar file and main class address.
+* Main Hadoop yarn command and the path to the jar file.
 * Required: The input file or files in an directory.
 * Required: An output directory were output files should be writen.
 * Optional: Set the job name (mapreduce.job.name).
 Default value is 'PhredCalculator'.